AndileThabethe/multi-modal-image-retrieval/README.md

 - Run the run.py file to run the application

 ### How to Run Tests
-- To run tests, in terminal type: python -m unittest discover -s tests -p '*_test.py'
+- To run tests, in terminal type command _python -m unittest discover -s tests -p '*_test.py'_

 ### Assumptions Made
 - The data is complete and are images.